 - Champion hands-on, project-based learning to drive collaboration, creativity, communication, and critical thinking skills.

 - Consistent, strategic funding: Support efforts to secure stable funding for digital education, aligned with a statewide vision to expand and promote digital innovation in the classroom.

 - Infrastructure: Support measures that focus finances, partnerships, and strategies to close the digital divide in urban and rural communities in order to ensure that all schools have sufficient infrastructure and secure network connectivity with the necessary speed, capacity, flexibility of choice, and reliability to support “smart” classrooms and provide sustained IT support to maintain and upgrade systems.

 Recruit and Develop Qualified Teachers and Innovative Administrators

-· Professional development: Support programs that provide sustained and robust training for high-quality STEM and computer science teachers, both pre-service and in-service.
+- Professional development: Support dedicated funding for sustained and robust training for high-quality STEM and computer science teachers, both pre-service and in-service.